 Lastly, an overall key communication style to remember is to respond, not react.
 Reacting results in increased arguing and no resolution.
 Responding creates an environment for an intelligent, mature conversation.

 Tip #3 – Prioritize Self Care.
 Self-care is creating an environment daily where each of you individually take care of your overall, emotional well-being.
 For example, it may be to get into the present moment and calm down your thoughts daily.
 It may be yoga for some people.
 Or, daily meditation for others.

 Self-care can be a self-improvement class, an exercise class, or whatever your flavor is as far as a personal area you would like to individually see as a growth opportunity.
 The self-care plan should be uniquely tailored and developed separately for each of you.

 Tip #4 – Become Aware of the 5 love languages.
 They are words of affirmation, acts of service, gifts, physical touch, and spending quality time together.
 There is a lot of research available on each.
 However, to sum it up, your partner has a primary love language when communicated is received as “I love you” and when you receive your primary love language it communicates back to you “I love you too.”

 Tip #5 – Permission to Experience Heightened Intimacy.
 Intimacy being referred to here can also be described as “In To Me You See.”
 It is a higher level of vulnerability you and your partner give each other permission to experience.

-For more information or to schedule a couples therapy session with me, please contact me at 954-391-5305 Ext 7.
-To read more about my approach to therapy and find out what services I offer, click here or visit my website.
+For more information or to schedule a couples therapy session with me, please contact me at 954-391-5305.
+To read more about my approach to therapy and find out what services I offer, click here to visit my website.